erakai/Treasury/README.md

 # Treasury

 A command-line tool to securely encrypt passwords with AES-128, storing them in a database.
+The AES-128 implementation is custom and written in Java.

 ----